easierdata/cloud_mask_detect/README.md

 ```
 ### Push Image to Docker Hub and Upload Input Data to Filecoin/IPFS

-- Login to Docker Hub using the following command:
+- Login to Docker Hub using the following command.
+Make sure to put in your username which is different than your email address:
     ```shell
     docker login
     ```